codingispink/Movies-Recommendation-System-/README.md

 ### CODE ANALYSIS
 **1. Collaborative Filtering**

-  Collaborative Filtering recommends movies to users based on the interests and reactions of other users.
+  **Collaborative Filtering** recommends movies to users based on the interests and reactions of other users.
 It will first search a large group of people and identify users with similar reactions to a particular users.
-You will do that with the NearestNeighbors from sklearn.neighbors.
-Make sure you install the scikit package first.
+We will do that with the NearestNeighbors from sklearn.neighbors.

 NearestNeighbors conducts unsupervised nearest neighbor learning.
 The metrics to be used in this part will be 'cosine'.
 This metrics will measure data points with high similarity and use it to determine classification.
 In this project, cosine metrics will compare users that are the most similar and cluster them into a group.
 ```
 from sklearn.neighbors import NearestNeighbors